quicwg/base-drafts/draft-ietf-quic-transport.md

 : A variable-length integer representing the total number of packets received with the ECT(1) codepoint in the packet number space of the ACK frame.

-CE Count:
+ECN-CE Count:
-: A variable-length integer representing the total number of packets received with the CE codepoint in the packet number space of the ACK frame.
+: A variable-length integer representing the total number of packets received with the ECN-CE codepoint in the packet number space of the ACK frame.

 ECN counts are maintained separately for each packet number space.